Icon of a webpage

 View ODOS Hi-Fidelity Prototype

-Final Design Deliverable
+Final Design Deliverable: ODOS Sample

 NYU Office of the Dean of Students webpage with mission statement, contact info, and photos of students and staff, in a purple-and-white design.